 on certain kinds of equipment bought and placed in service after Sept.

 27, 2017 (up from 50%).
 That deduction applies to purchases of certain

 5. Defer revenue and accelerate expenses—or vice versa

-If your company operates on a cash basis for tax purposes and your profits seem likely to be higher in 2018 than in previous years, you may want to defer revenue during the last part of the year as a way of reducing your 2018 taxable income.
-Consider billing late in December or delaying the delivery of certain products or services until January.
-Another option: Pay some 2019 costs in advance—for example, if you're going to a trade show early that year, you may be able to pay registration fees in 2018.
-Alternatively, if you expect your business to be more profitable in 2019 than this year, consider accelerating cash collection before December 31 and delaying deductible expenses until after the new year.
+If your company operates on a cash basis for tax purposes and your profits seem likely to be higher in 2019 than in previous years, you may want to defer revenue during the last part of the year as a way of reducing your 2019 taxable income.
+Consider delaying the delivery of certain products or services until January.
+Another option: Pay some 2020 costs in advance—for example, if you're going to a trade show early that year, you may be able to pay registration fees in 2019.
+Alternatively, if you expect your business to be more profitable in 2020 than this year, consider accelerating cash collection before Dec.
+31 and delaying deductible expenses until after the new year.

 6. Contribute to charity

 Giving can not only help you fulfill your goals as a socially responsible business and engage your employees in a meaningful activity—it can provide your business with a tax deduction, usually equal to the fair market value of the property donated.
-However, if you own a pass-through business, be aware that your ability to deduct charitable gifts made by the business could be limited in 2018.
-The new law caps personal itemized deductions for state and local taxes and introduces a standard deduction of $24,000 for married couples filing jointly and $12,000 for individuals, nearly double the previous amounts.
-If you claim the standard deduction, you can’t write-off charitable gifts, so be sure to review your giving strategy with your tax specialist, advises Navani.
+However, if you own a pass-through business, be aware that your ability to deduct charitable gifts made by the business could be limited in 2019.
+The recent Tax Cuts and Jobs Act capped personal itemized deductions for state and local taxes.
+The standard deduction for 2019 is $24,400 for married couples filing jointly and $12,200 for individuals.
+If you claim the standard deduction, you can’t write off charitable gifts, so be sure to review your giving strategy with your tax specialist, advises Navani.

 Connect with an advisor and start a conversation about your goals.

 9am - 9pm Eastern, Monday - Friday